How do I establish service?

 Q: Can I receive a “credit” on my sewer bill for water used outside that does not go into the sewer system?

 A: The City of Bath ordinance states that in order for residents to receive a “credit” on the sewer bill for water not going into the sewer system requires a subtract meter.
 The meter may be purchased at the Bath Water District, installed by a plumber, and the installation will then be inspected by the Bath Water District.
-There is a cost of $140.00 for the meter and an application needs to be completed before purchase.
+There is a cost for the meter and an application needs to be completed before purchase.
 The application is available at the Bath Water District office.